devlive-community/datacap/docs/docs/index.md

     ---

-    DataCap can connect to any SQL based datasource through JDBC and native and http.
+    DataCap can connect to any SQL based datasource through JDBC and Native and Http.

+- __Highly Customizable__

+    ---

+    DataCap can quickly connect to new data sources by implementing the methods provided by SPI.

 - __Join (DingTalk ｜ WeChat)__